Article contents

 Okay, okay, so this can be easier said than done.
 But the first step towards getting a mortgage is to start saving.

-Well, it depends on how expensive a property you’re hoping to buy.
+Well, it depends on the property you’re hoping to buy.
 Most lenders will let you borrow a maximum of 95% of the value of a property (known as a 95% LTV), which means you’ll need to be able to afford the remaining 5% yourself.

 Confused?
 Don’t worry, let’s look at an example.